slangev/nesunreal/README.md

 # How to build

 Must be built using Unreal.
-The Unreal editor provides a buttons to build, compile, and run the emulator in the editor.
+The Unreal editor provides buttons to build, compile, and run the emulator in the editor.

 ![Unreal editor buttons](Images/UnrealEditorButtons.png)